 This multiplicative structure gives the following formula for $a_{n,{\rm cusp}}$ in case $n = 2^a 3^b n_0$ is even.
 It is expressed using an indicator function $\mathbbm{1}_{a \geq 2}$ which is 0 if $n$ is not sufficiently divisible by 2, or 1 if the scalings $f_{15,37,40}$ under $z \mapsto 4z$ are present.
 The products are taken over prime powers exactly dividing $n_0$.
 Recall that the Hecke basis involves several conjugate pairs such as $h_3 = Kh_2$, which we combine into real and imaginary parts.

-Grouping terms in this way could also be used to obtain somewhat better values of $C$ and $C^*$ in Proposition~\ref{prop:C}, but ultimately this is not much help with such a small $\varepsilon > 0$ from the Eisenstein part in Proposition~\ref{prop:epsilon}.

-If $n$ were odd, (\ref{an-hecke}) would need to be modified by adding the quadratic twists $f_{20}, f_{21}, f_{22}$ from (\ref{eqn:twists}), and ignoring the terms involving $2^{a-1}$.
-However, when we generate the list of values for which $a_{n,{\rm cusp}}$ needs to be computed, the last odd value is $n=315$.
+Even values of $n$ are the most important for us.
+When we generate the list of values for which $a_{n,{\rm cusp}}$ needs to be computed, the last odd value is $n=315$.
 We already know $a_n \geq 0$ up to that point since these inequalities are among the constraints of the linear program that was solved in the first place.
 For $n$ of this size, it is also easy to compute $a_{n,{\rm cusp}}$ in the original basis.
 The Hecke basis becomes decisive for larger values of $n$, where an attempt to compute $a_{n,{\rm cusp}}$ directly in the original basis exhausted our available memory.
 Using (\ref{an-hecke}) instead, the calculation is only a matter of time.

+If $n$ were odd, (\ref{an-hecke}) would need to be modified by adding the quadratic twists $f_{20}, f_{21}, f_{22}$ from (\ref{eqn:twists}), as well as $f_{41}$, $f_{42}$, $f_{43}$, $f_{44}$.
+The latter do not contribute for even $n$ because they are combinations of Hecke eigenforms for $\chi_4$, as in Proposition~\ref{prop:observations} parts (\ref{44n1mod4}) and (\ref{41n1mod4}).

+Grouping terms as in (\ref{an-hecke}) could also be used to obtain somewhat better values of $C$ and $C^*$ in Proposition~\ref{prop:C}, but ultimately this is not much help with such a small $\varepsilon > 0$ from the Eisenstein part in Proposition~\ref{prop:epsilon}.